yzr95924/storage_paper_list/StoragePaperNote/Deduplication/GC-FAST'17.md

 While sequentially written files tend to have high locality of $L_p$ chunks, creating a new file from incremental changes harms locality as enumeration has to jump among branches of the $L_p$ tree.

 - Original Logical GC
-1. **Enumeration**: To identify the live chunks, it enumerates all of the files referenced from the root ($L_1$ to $L_6$ chunks).
+1. **Enumeration**: To identify the live chunks, it enumerates all of the files referenced from the root ($L_1$ to $L_6$ chunks). **Depth-first** walk and mark live chunks.
 > record the fingerprints for live files in the **Live Bloom Filter**.
 > track the most recent instance of each chunk in the presence of duplicates in the **Live Instance Bloom Filter**.

 2. **Filter**: Check each container via iterating through the container metadata region, clean on those where the most space can be reclaimed with the least effort.
 > liveness of the container: the number of live fingerprints divided by the total number of fingerprints in the containers.

+3. **Select**: select best containers to compact.

-3. **Copy**: new containers are formed from live chunks copied out of previous containers.
+4. **Copy**: new containers are formed from live chunks copied out of previous containers.

-**Memory optimization**:
-Only consider fingerprints that match the **sampling criteria** before inserting into the Bloom filters. (pre-enumeration)
-> create a Candidate Bloom Filter
-> only adds live fingerprints to the Live Bloom Filter if the fingerprint is in the Candidate Bloom Filter.

 - Physical GC
+Uses **breadth-first** walk instead of per-file depth-first walk during enumeration.

 A new method of enumeration identifies live chunks from **containers rather than by iterating through each file**.
-> via using perfect hashing
+> via using perfect hashing, use less memory
+> using PHV to store $L_p$ for assisting breadth-first walk.

 1. **Analysis**: create the PH function by analyzing the fingerprints in the on-disk index.
 > unique mapping from fingerprint to offset in a PHV.
 (4 bits per fingerprint)

 2. **Enumeration**: Unlike LGC, instead of walking the file tree structure, it performs a series of sequential container scans.

-3. **Filter, select, copy**:
+3. **Filter, select, copy**

+- Physical GC+
+Replace Bloom filter with Perfect Hash vector for tracking live and dead chunks.
+> in analysis phase build two perfect hash vectors.

 ### Implementation and Evaluation
 - Evaluation
+Comparison of GC runs for systems upgraded from LGC to PGC
-1. Standard workloads
+> 1. Standard workloads
-2. Problematic workloads
+> 2. Problematic workloads

+1. GC on different platforms
+> GC duration

+For high TC workloads, PGC improved from LGC up to 20x For high file count workload, PGC improved over LGC by 7x

 ## 2. Strength (Contributions of the paper)
 1. It mentions two approaches to garbage collection in a deduplicating storage system.